yangl1996/homepage/content/_index.md

 - This summer, I'm working with [Prof. Yossi Gilad](https://www.cs.huji.ac.il/~yossigi/) as a research intern at [Algorand](https://www.algorand.com).
 - DispersedLedger will appear at NSDI '22.
-- I'm going to TA 6.829 in the upcoming fall semester.
+- I will TA 6.829 in the upcoming fall semester.